pradheap/pradheap.github.io/_blog_categories/books.md

 ---
 title: Books
-headline: Mostly about the books I've read
+headline: Mostly about the books I've read.
+Click here for the full concise <a href="/html-pages/index/books.html">index</a>
 ---